-You can use the webhooks feature of Workflows to pass information from HubSpot to another web application.
+You can use webhooks in workflows to pass information from HubSpot to another web application.

 What are webhooks?

 Webhooks are used to send data from one web application to another after an action is completed in the source application.
 Just as emails are messages between humans, webhooks are messages between software platforms via an HTTP request.
 You can use webhooks to send data, notifications, alerts, or any other real-time updates.
 In short, webhooks present a powerful way to automate your marketing, allowing you to send data from one application or system to another.

 Examples of popular use cases for webhooks include: